Multiple Tooth Implants – Waverly, IA

 - Partial Dentures – Replacing multiple teeth, regardless of where they are in the mouth, is simple with a partial denture.
 Partial dentures use healthy existing teeth as well as a series of metal clasps to stay in place.
 This denture is custom-made to rest inside your mouth exactly for the most comfortable and natural-looking fit possible.

 - Full Dentures – If you’re missing an entire arch, a gum-colored prosthetic with porcelain crowns set into it can be fabricated.
 Full dentures rely on natural suction to stay in place.
-In the first weeks of use, you may use denture adhesive to keep it in place as your mouth adjusts to the denture.
+In the first weeks of use, you may use denture adhesive to secure it as your mouth adjusts to the denture.
 It’s the perfect way to partially restore teeth quickly and without surgery.

 The Dental Implant Process